rbind/simplystats/content/post/2017-05-07-ml-last-mile.md

 ---
-title: Does AI have a "Last Mile" problem?
+title: Will Machine Learning and AI Ever Solve the Last Mile?
 author: roger
 layout: post
 ---